Appendix D — Dataset Descriptions

 rating_good 0.6 0.5 0.0 1.0 1.0

 The World Happiness Report is a survey of the state of global happiness that ranks countries by how ‘happy’ their citizens perceive themselves to be.
 You can also find additional details in their supplemental documentation.
-Our 2018 data is from what was originally reported at that time (figure 2.2) and it also contains a life ladder score from the most recent survey, which is similar and very highly correlated.
+Our 2018 data is from what was originally reported at that time (figure 2.2 in the corresponding report), and it also contains a life ladder score from the most recent survey, which is similar and very highly correlated.

 The datasets contains the following columns: